sfrezefo/uglify/README.md

 # uglify
-transform multifiles JSON struct into single line JSON This program transform a multiline JSON like :
+transform multi-lines JSON struct into single line JSON

+This program transforms a multi-lines JSON file like :

 {
   "a":"1",